 8) Timing-chain tensioners

-Made from composite materials and actuated by springs or hydraulic pressure, timing-chain tensioners are designed to wear and become brittle due to the number of engine-heat cycles.
+Made from composite materials and actuated by springs or hydraulic pressure, timing-chain tensioners can wear and become brittle due to the number of engine-heat cycles.
 Hydraulic tensioners can also wear and leak.
 In addition to illuminating the engine light, symptoms include noise and rough running.

 As its name indicates, the timing chain controls the timing of valves and pistons.
 When it or the tensioners fail, the engine usually goes with it.
 Replace the timing belt and tensioners according to the recommendations given in your owner’s manual.